MIDA offers the following assistance to investors:

 A key post is a post that can be held indefinitely by a foreigner.
-A term post is a post approved for up to 10 years for executive posts that require professional qualifications and practical experience, and five years for non-executive posts that require technical skills and experience.
+A term post is a post approved for up to 5 years that require technical skills with professional qualifications and working experience in the related field.
 For these posts, Malaysians must be trained to eventually take over the posts.
 The number of key posts and time posts allowed depends on the merits of each case.

 A company can apply to MIDA by using ICA/JA1 form or other relevant forms (please refer to the guidelines in the website).
 These forms can be downloaded from MIDA’s website www.mida.gov.my or can be obtained from the Business Information Center in MIDA or the nearest MIDA's office.

 Applicant can apply by to MIDA using form ICA/JA2 or other relevant forms.
 These forms can be downloaded from MIDA’s website www.mida.gov.my or can be obtained from the Business Information Center in MIDA or the nearest MIDA offices.

 The application for expatriate posts will be processed and a decision made within 4 weeks from the date of complete information received.

 The following forms are applicable for import duty exemption: